mui/material-ui/docs/src/pages/customization/overrides.md

 In this example, we are using the [`withStyles()`](http://localhost:3000/customization/css-in-js#api) higher-order component to inject custom styles into the DOM, and to pass the class name to the `OverridesClasseNames` component via its `classes` prop.
-You can choose any other styling solution, or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/css-in-js#css-injection-order), as the CSS injected into the DOMby Material-UI to style a component has the highest specificity possible since the `<link />` is injected at the bottom of the `<head />` to ensure the components always render correctly.
+You can choose any other styling solution, or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/css-in-js#css-injection-order), as the CSS injected into the DOM by Material-UI to style a component has the highest specificity possible since the `<link />` is injected at the bottom of the `<head />` to ensure the components always render correctly.

 {{demo='pages/customization/OverridesClassNames.js'}}